Updated: Aug 25, 2021

 You are shown that you try to control the the outcome of situations and relationships constantly.
 When you put expectations on everything in your life as it's unfolding, you are not allowing for greater things to come into your awareness or be embraced.
 Addressing this will take a daily practice of mindfulness, checking in with yourself, catching when you are placing expectations, identifying the core belief behind why this happens and releasing that belief.
 This is legitimate work that takes persistence, diligence, and time.
 It may take weeks or months to begin automatically living each moment without placing expectation, but doing so will allow your life to open more fully and allow you to receive what you've been asking for (which you can't see because you are trying to control how it will look!).

-You most likely don't need to keep keep coming back to Medicine work.
+You most likely don't need to keep coming back to Medicine work.
 And you certainly don't need 3 Ceremonies in a weekend.
 You need to fully integrate what you are shown and integrating that information is approximately 40% of the work that you come to Ceremony to do.
+I do fully support sitting in Ceremony on a regular basis, but with ample time in between these occurrences.

-In my experience, Medicine Work is this: 40% Prep, 20% Ceremony, & 40% Integration.
+In my experience, Medicine Work is this: 40% Prep, 20% Ceremony, & 40% what you do with it.
 I can't emphasize enough that Psilocybin Mushrooms don't fix you, they show you how to fix yourself.
 The rest is up to you.

 I saw this picture on the interwebs a few days ago.
 It seemed fitting lol!